What's the right way to exfoliate? We asked the experts for the scoop

 Millward says that exfoliating our bodies can be done daily, if needed.
 “For body exfoliation the skin is thicker and therefore more tolerant.
 I like dry body brushing prior to the shower, as not only does this provide a form of exfoliation but it’s also fantastic for stimulating the circulatory and lymphatic systems, therefore providing great detoxifying and drainage benefits to the tissues.”

-He adds, “alternatively using exfoliating mitts in the shower with your body cleansing products” works, especially if you’re short on time.
+He adds, “alternatively, using exfoliating mitts in the shower with your body cleansing products” works, especially if you’re short on time.

-Lastly, you should avoid exfoliating if your skin is irritated, sunburned, or if you’ve got any open cuts or wounds at all.
+Finally, you should avoid exfoliating if your skin is irritated, sunburned, or if you’ve got any open cuts or wounds at all.
 Keeping skin hydrated is crucial, so always follow up exfoliating with your moisturizer of choice.
 Maintaining a routine that works with your schedule and skin type will leave you feeling silky smooth and glowy…trust us, your skin will thank you.